-5. Another argument against James’ authenticity is the epistle’s slow acceptance into the canon, and the lack of early attestation.
-But it is precisely because of its characteristics that would have produced such reluctance to accept it.
-The epistle’s Jewishness, lack of central Christian themes such as the cross (and the parousia is mentioned only in passing with no elaboration on what it constitutes whatsoever) and overall untheological nature, as well as the almost anti-Pauline outlook on faith certainly would have made it a suspicious document of accepting and quoting, and would have definitely limited its circulation and interest in it.
+5. Another argument is the epistle’s slow acceptance and the lack of early attestation.
+But exactly its characteristics would have produced this reluctance.
+The epistle’s Jewishness.
+Its lack of central Christian themes such as the cross or the parousia (mentioned only in passing with no elaboration on what it is).
+Its overall untheological nature.
+That and the almost anti-Pauline outlook on faith would have made it suspicious, with limited circulation and interest.
 Neither was James a very prominent figure after the development of the Gentile mission.
 As Richard Heard notes,

 The original prestige of James, so potent in the earliest days of the church, soon waned when the church of Jerusalem lost its position of leadership, and James became a shadowy figure, known only from a few references in the Pauline epistles, from the Acts of the Apostles, a work which for a considerable time seems to have had limited currency, and from the legends of later Jewish Christians, notably in the Gospel according to the Hebrews, Hegesippus, and the Clementine Recognitions.
 The very simplicity of the epistle, and its lack of historical data, helped to diminish its importance.
 It was only with the passing of time and the rise of a general tendency to extend canonicity to such minor works as Jude and 2 and 3 John that James also came into its own.